||Dr. Jeffery Kinlaw

 B.A., Baylor University

+A scholar of Christian ethics, Dr. LeMasters has presented papers on the ethics of war and peace in Eastern Orthodox Christianity at conferences in Romania, Greece, and Syria.
+His books, essays, and reviews address a variety of topics in moral theology, including biomedical, political, and sexual ethics.
+His sixth book, The Forgotten Faith: Ancient Insights for Contemporary Believers from Eastern Christianity, was published in 2013.
 Dr. LeMasters joined the McMurry faculty in 1995 after teaching at Wake Forest University and Northeast Missouri State University.
 A member of Phi Beta Kappa, the American Academy of Religion, and the Society of Christian Ethics, Dr. LeMasters is also a member of the Board of Trustees of St. Vladimir’s Orthodox Theological Seminary in Yonkers, New York, and has served on the Board of Directors of the Southwest Commission on Religious Studies.
 He received the Bennett Award for Excellence in Teaching, Service, and Leadership in 2001 and has held the Turner Distinguished Chair in Religion.
 A priest of the Orthodox Church, he is also the pastor of a small congregation in Abilene.

 Dr. John B. Miller